Partial Finger Amputation Workers’ Compensation in Pennsylvania

 Multiple Partial Amputations Stack

-When a single accident amputates or partially amputates multiple fingers, the weeks from each finger add together.
-An accident that costs a worker the tip of an index finger beyond the first joint (50 weeks full) and a partial ring finger amputation below the first joint (15 weeks half) at the same time pays 65 weeks of specific loss benefits.
-When enough fingers are lost to approach hand-level injury — four or more fingers, or thumb plus two or more fingers — the claim may be reclassified as loss of the hand at 335 weeks, which is calculated as part of a broader claim under the same framework we cover in our post on hand injury workers’ compensation settlements in Pennsylvania.
+When a single accident partially amputates multiple fingers, the weeks from each finger add together.
+When enough fingers are lost to approach hand-level injury — four or more fingers, or thumb plus two or more fingers — the claim may be reclassified as loss of the hand at 335 weeks.
+See our post on hand injury workers’ compensation settlements in Pennsylvania.

 What Happens If the Finger Was Reattached

-Separate from specific loss, Pennsylvania pays a healing period during which you receive wage loss benefits while recovering from the amputation.
-For any finger other than the thumb, the healing period is 6 weeks.
-For the thumb, it is 10 weeks.
-If the amputation or reconstruction keeps you out of work longer than the healing period — which is common with partial amputations involving complex flap repairs or tendon work — wage loss benefits continue for as long as you are actually disabled beyond the healing period.
+Pennsylvania pays a healing period of 6 weeks for any finger other than the thumb, and 10 weeks for the thumb, during which you receive full wage loss benefits.
+If reconstruction keeps you out of work longer, wage loss benefits continue for as long as you are actually disabled beyond the healing period.

 Future Medical Coverage

-Medical coverage for all reasonable and necessary treatment related to the partial amputation continues after settlement only if medical benefits are explicitly left open in the settlement agreement.
-A partial finger amputation may require future revision surgeries, scar management procedures, occupational therapy, or prosthetic devices.
+A partial finger amputation may require future revision surgeries, scar management, occupational therapy, or prosthetic devices.
 These costs should be fully quantified before settlement is considered.
-Settling early — before the full scope of future medical treatment is clear — almost always results in a lower number that does not account for costs the worker will personally bear after the case closes.
+Settling early, before the full scope of future treatment is clear, almost always results in a lower number.

 Third-Party Claims